 After Stanford Health Care implemented its purposeful rounding initiative in 2012, it has seen dramatic improvements in call light usage, patient satisfaction, and falls.
 For Stanford, purposeful rounding means using a structured hourly rounding process.

-We have seen similar results when our partner organizations choose to use Orchid for their own rounding initiatives.
+We have seen similar results when our partner organizations choose to use CipherRounds for their own rounding initiatives.
 Incorporating technology into the rounding process, with custom scripts and in-depth reports, adds purpose to rounds.
-Using digital flags within the Orchid app, Sentara Healthcare was able to reduce falls per 1,000 patient stays by 78%.
+Using digital flags within the CipherRounds app, Sentara Healthcare was able to reduce falls per 1,000 patient stays by 78%.
 You can click here to read the case study.

 How to enact change at your organization